LDSSA/batch2-capstone-instructors/brief.md

 ## Exploring the dataset and modeling

-You are expected to explore and understand the dataset, and train a predictive model that outputs the *probability of survival* of a person involved in a car crash.
+You are expected to explore and understand the dataset, and train a predictive model that outputs the *probability of death* of a person involved in a car crash.

 You have already taken a look at many datasets.
 However, good practices are always good to remember:
 * Take a good overview of the dataset before anything else - numerical variables, categorical variables, anomalies, outliers, missing values, etc. Basically, perform an Exploratory Data Analysis (EDA).